 How should the employer respond if an employee appeals a disciplinary decision but does not set out the grounds for the appeal?

-Where an employee fails to set out the grounds for his or her appeal in writing, the employer should request that the employee provide written grounds and refer him or her to the decision letter (which should set out the process for appealing), the disciplinary policy and/or the Acas code.
+Where an employee fails to set out the grounds for their appeal in writing, the employer should request that the employee provide written grounds and refer them to the decision letter (which should set out the process for appealing), the disciplinary policy and/or the Acas code.
 The employer should explain that, without written grounds, it will be difficult to identify which issues should be investigated before, or addressed at, an appeal hearing, and that delays to the appeal process are likely if new issues are raised at the hearing.
 If an employee refuses to provide written grounds, the employer may decide to continue with the appeal process but make clear in writing to the employee that this may limit the scope of the appeal.